 a) if the security check is successful, the UE shall store the SOR-CMCI according to clause C.4.1.
 If the UE has one or more Tsor-cm timers running, the UE shall apply the received SOR-CMCI as described in C.4.2.

 If the UDM has requested an acknowledgement from the UE in the DL NAS TRANSPORT message, the UE sends an UL NAS TRANSPORT message to the serving AMF with an SOR transparent container including the UE acknowledgement and the UE shall set the "ME support of SOR-CMCI" indicator to "supported".
+Additionally, if the UE supports access to an SNPN using credentials from a credentials holder and the UE is in a PLMN, the UE shall set the "ME support of SOR-SNPN-SI" indicator to "supported".

 If the UDM has not requested an acknowledgement from the UE then step 5 is skipped; and